Peanut Butter Swirl Chocolate Brownies

 We like to use chocolate with 60-72% cacao content in these rich, fudgelike brownies, as it imparts a deeper, fuller flavor than less-chocolaty choices.
 Dip these bite-size pieces of brownie into melted chocolate for an easy treat to satisfy your chocolate craving.

 One taste of these blondies and you'll see why using rye flour (yes, the same flour in rye bread) makes sense--the earthy grain dovetails well with the bittersweet chocolate chunks.

 Whole-grain teff flour (made from a tiny ancient grain) has a nuance of cocoa flavor to start with, making it a natural choice for brownies.
 These gluten-free brownies are moist and satisfying, intensely chocolaty and have a tender texture.

-This whole-grain chocolate chip blondie recipe has half the amount of brown sugar and butter as a traditional recipe and is made with 100% whole-wheat flour.
+This whole-grain peanut butter and jam blondie recipe has half the amount of brown sugar and butter as a traditional recipe and is made with 100% whole-wheat flour.
 The results: scrumptious toffee-flavored treats with fewer calories and less added sugars per serving.